lifeisstillgood/softwaremind/docs/conceptchapters/sm_firms_coase_democracy.rst

 but programmable company surfaces the institutional knowledge and encodes it - it may be more effort like an architect programming robot but once done it is explicit modellabke and open for A/B testing

+Yes - this and the new project management: project management today focuses heavily on just getting the golden path to work its often so complex.
+It is nalagous to hiring abuilder to come and change your house - most of the effort is in the physical build not the design.
+But if you had a robot house builder it would be dfifferent

+SO it is same for programmable commpany - if what you are changing is the code, what you need is not project management but ... coder management.

+THe issues of open source, open discussions and sensible planning and Agile are all valuable here.

+And lead into this utopia like ideal of a company of developers, having democratic control ofver allocation of resources and discussiion of the changes / needs

 And so we see reduction in bus factor - in fact perhaps a bus factor of zero is needed

 And this means most human creative work will be in finding and building companies that have product market fit - a coase dilemma perhaps - we can reduce the company size to zero ?